 \section{Introduction}

 Large language models~(LLMs)~\cite{touvron2023llama,yang2024qwen2} have shown remarkable performance in natural language generation tasks, such as text completion~\cite{bang2023multitask}, translation~\cite{peng2023towards}, and coding~\cite{liu2023comprehensive}.
-However, as these models are increasingly deployed in real-world applications, the issue of ensuring the safety and reliability of their generated content has become a critical concern~\cite{xu2024hallucination,kotek2023gender,jin2024jailbreakzoo}.
+However, as LLMs are increasingly deployed in high-stakes real-world applications (such as education, healthcare, and legal assistance), safety and reliability risks of their generated content have become critical concerns~\cite{xu2024hallucination,kotek2023gender,jin2024jailbreakzoo}.
 Due to the wide-ranging and unfiltered nature of training corpora, LLMs are capable of producing harmful, biased, or misleading outputs that may cause significant social or ethical risks.
 A tragic example~\cite{TheNewYorkTimes} is the suicide of a 14-year-old boy suffering from depression who had become heavily dependent on his AI companion.
 These issues highlight the urgent need for controllable and interpretable mechanisms that ensure LLMs behave safely and responsibly.

-Recent studies~\cite{gurnee2023language,marks2023geometry,jin2024analyzing} have highlighted that LLMs are capable of learning and storing intricate semantic information within their internal representations.
-These representations, typically distributed across multiple layers of the model, encode not only general linguistic structures~(such as syntax and grammar)~\cite{zhang2018language} but also more abstract and task-specific knowledge, i.e., concepts, attributes, and features that are directly relevant to the tasks the model is trained on, such as sentiment~\cite{tigges2023linear}, factual accuracy~\cite{azaria2023internal}, and harmfulness~\cite{ball2024understanding}.
-Building on this finding, representation engineering methods are proposed to guide the model in generating target content by injecting specific activation vectors during the forward propagation of the frozen model, thereby enhancing its controllable generation capability.

-Based on this finding, the researchers proposed the representation engineering method~\cite{panickssery2023steering,belinkov2022probing,zou2023universal}, which can guide the model to generate target content by adding specific activation vectors to the forward propagation of the frozen model, thus enhancing its controllable generation capability.
-For example, by adjusting the activation vectors, the likelihood of the model generating harmful content can be reduced.